Marcell Ozuna Preview, Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The 7.2 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.
+- The Rockies pitching staff ranks last in the league with a collective 7.2 strikeouts per nine innings.

-- The Rockies' 5.54 team ERA ranks 29th across all MLB pitching staffs.
+- The Rockies' 5.60 team ERA ranks 29th among all MLB pitching staffs.

-- Rockies pitchers combine to surrender 188 total home runs at a rate of 1.4 per game (second-most in the league).
+- The Rockies surrender the second-most home runs in baseball (190 total, 1.5 per game).

-- Gomber will aim to secure his 10th win when he gets the start for the Rockies, his 27th of the season.
-He is 9-9 with a 5.48 ERA and 86 strikeouts in 136 1/3 innings pitched.
+- Lambert (3-4) gets the starting nod for the Rockies in his ninth start of the season.
+He's put together a 4.92 ERA in 71 1/3 innings pitched, with 62 strikeouts.

-- In his most recent outing on Wednesday against the Tampa Bay Rays, the lefty tossed six innings, allowing three earned runs while surrendering seven hits.
+- His most recent appearance was on Thursday against the Tampa Bay Rays, when the righty went five innings, surrendering two earned runs while allowing four hits.

+- The 26-year-old has amassed a 4.92 ERA and 7.8 strikeouts per nine innings in 22 games this season, while giving up a batting average of .258 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.